This course can be tailored to your needs for private, onsite delivery at your location.

 This three-day SharePoint training course teaches business professionals how to take advantage of SharePoint's robust automated business processes.
 This course is designed to provide students with a deep dive into SharePoint automation ranging from working with documentation to managing records to full workflow processes and task tracking.
 Users that have some SharePoint knowledge will find this class perfect for learning and building on advanced SharePoint topics.

-This class is designed for SharePoint 2013, SharePoint 2016 and SharePoint 365 users.
-Labs are conducted in SharePoint 2016.
+This class is designed for SharePoint 2013, SharePoint 2016, and SharePoint Online users.
+Labs are conducted in SharePoint Online.

 - Upcoming Dates and Locations